Study of Baryon Number Transport Dynamics and Strangeness Conservation Effects Using $\Omega$-hadron Correlations

 \subsection{Strangeness Conservation and Strange Hadron Yields}

 We first list in Table~\ref{table:syst_glw} the AMPT simulations of the difference in the number of $s\bar{s}$ pairs between events with one $\Omega^{-}$ and events without any $\Omega^{-}$ or $\bar{\Omega}^{+}$ in Au+Au collisions at $\sqrt{s_{NN}} =$ 7.7 GeV and 14.6 GeV.
-For events with one $\Omega$, at least three $s\bar{s}$ pairs are produced because of SC.
+For events with one $\Omega$, at least three $s\bar{s}$ pairs are produced because of Strangeness Conservation (SC).
 The AMPT results are slightly greater than three, and the excess indicates that the underlying strangeness production may affect the probability for the $\Omega$ formation.
 Compared with the SM version of AMPT, the default version yields a slightly larger number of $s\bar{s}$ pairs, as well as a smaller $\Omega$ formation probability.
 This correlation is presumably due to the difference in the formation dynamics and/or the $s\bar{s}$ phase space.
-The AMPT simulations suggest that at the lower collision energies, slightly more strangeness in the underlying event is needed to form $\Omega$ hyperons than at higher energies.
+The AMPT simulations suggest that a large number of strange quarks per event are needed in order to favorably form an $\Omega^{-}$ hyperon in collisions at lower energies.

 Table~\ref{table:syst_glw3} shows the AMPT calculations of $\Delta N_{K}$ and $\Delta N_{\bar{B}}$ as defined in Eq.~(\ref{eq:1}).
 When compared with the expectations in Table~\ref{table:syst_glw1} corresponding to the two $\Omega$ production scenarios, these numbers indicate that the $\Omega$ production is likely to receive contributions from both scenarios.
 The SM version seems to favor the dominance of Scenario 1, with the $\Delta N_{K}$ values close to three and the lower $\Delta N_{\bar{B}}$ values.